BerkeleyLearnVerify/Scenic/docs/simulators.rst

 The GTA simulator was deprecated in Scenic 3.2, as the method used to interface with GTA V was no longer usable.

 The interface to `Grand Theft Auto V <https://www.rockstargames.com/V/>`_, used in `our PLDI paper`_, allowed Scenic to position cars within the game as well as to control the time of day and weather conditions.
 Many examples using the interface (including all scenarios from the paper) can be found in :file:`examples/gta`.
-These examples can still be used to generate static scenes.
+These examples can still be used to generate static scenes, but cannot be visualized in GTA V.
 See the paper and `scenic.simulators.gta` for documentation.

 Importing scenes into GTA V and capturing rendered images requires a GTA V plugin, which you can find `here <https://github.com/xyyue/scenic2gta>`__.